DataDog/hiring-engineers/answers.md

 6. BONUS!

 During my internship at [Comodo](www.comodo.com), we spent a great deal of time performing tasks of an everyday data analyst.
 One of the biggest tasks was understanding and implementing anomaly detection algorithms on big data.
-Applying that knowledge to the metric caught by Datadog, the anomaly graph is displaying events that dont quite align with the 'normal' behavior.
+Applying that knowledge to the metric caught by Datadog, the anomaly graph is displaying events that don't quite align with the 'normal' behavior.
 Anomaly algorithms function to detect what that normal behavior is and uses it as a baseline for detecting behavior that is not normal.
-In my graph, the red lines are used to identify and bound a particular moment where the points are not behaving like 'nornmal'.
+In my graph, the red lines are used to identify and bound a particular moment where the points are not behaving like 'normal'.
 There is a also a grayed out line that signifies where the datapoints should be and where they're deviating from.
 Anomaly detection is extremely important for analyzing any dataset.
-In my scenario, it is useful to have the anomaly graph beside the others because I can look at other useful information that may be contributing to the metric behaving abnormaly.
+In my scenario, it is useful to have the anomaly graph beside the others because I can look at other useful information that may be contributing to the metric behaving abnormally.

 ## Monitoring Data